 In order to find out which vitamins may have an effect on anxiety, you need to explore the research for what's known as the "anxiolytic" effect, which translates to "anti-anxiety" effect.
 An anxiolytic vitamin is going to be a vitamin that appears to have anti-anxiety properties when given in higher doses to those that do not already have a deficiency in the vitamin.

 B-Vitamins are one of the most commonly linked vitamins to reducing anxiety.
-Many experts argue that these vitamins are powerful tools for anxiety relief, and that supplementation can cure or reduce your anxiety symptoms.
-Rather than listen to what people say online, the best thing to do is go to the research and see what studies have to say about the anxiolytic properties of B-Vitamins.
+Many natural health “experts” online argue that these vitamins are powerful tools for anxiety relief, and that supplementation can cure or reduce your anxiety symptoms.
+Rather than listening to what people say online, the best thing to do is go to the research and see what studies have to say about the anxiolytic properties of B-Vitamins.

 For a study to be considered viable for this exercise, it is going to have to show the following: